ojus1/Time2Vec-PyTorch/README.md

 PyTorch (Tested on PyTorch 1.1 on Python 3.6)

+## Steps for running experiments:
+    1. Clone this repository, and change the directory to the folder.
+    2. To start training, In a command line, enter: `python3 experiment.py`
+    3. To use the Periodic Activation layers in your projects, copy the file `periodic_activations.py` and import:
+        `from periodic_activations import SineActivation`

 ## To-Do
     1. Adding experiments on popular datasets
     2. Adding couple of Periodic activations like Triangle function and Modulo